aisu-programming/aisu-programming/README.md

-# Hi!👋🏻 I'm Aisu.🧊 A Taiwanese student.
+# Hi!👋🏻 I'm Aisu.🧊 A student from Taiwan.

 Bachelor candate in Computer Science (CS) at National Taiwan Normal University (NTNU).